Sessions

 • Experimenting with an agent's tools against a clean directory

-Like project-root sessions, scratch sessions have no git repository, so the branch selector, branch-related sidebar actions, and session-branch rename/archive operations are all suppressed.
+Like project-root sessions, scratch sessions have no git repository, so the branch selector and branch-related sidebar actions are hidden.

-When a scratch session is deleted, its directory is removed with the rest of the session storage — nothing persists in the project.
+When a scratch session is deleted, its directory is removed — nothing persists in the project.

 Session Lifecycle

 1. Created — You create a session by selecting an agent.
-Creation is two-phase: the server persists the session record immediately (so a row appears in the sidebar at initializing status with a "Setting up…" subtitle), then provisions the working directory for the chosen mode and completes the agent handshake.
-The row transitions to ready once both steps succeed.
+A row appears in the sidebar at initializing status; its subtitle ticks through Preparing session… → Creating workspace… → Connecting to agent… — the same steps shown on the welcome splash — while the working directory is provisioned and the agent is initialised.
+Sessions in ROOT or SCRATCH mode show their mode pill from the moment the row appears, so the badge does not flicker on the transition.
+The row moves to ready once both steps succeed.
 If either step fails, the session is marked failed instead — see Failed Session Setup.

 2. Prompting — You type and send a prompt.
 The session transitions to a running state.